-In March 2018 it was revealed the data analytics firm used in both Brexit and Trump's election campaign, Cambridge Analytica, harvested millions of Facebook profiles of U.S. voters.
-They then used this data to build a software program to predict and influence voter behaviour.
-This allowed the development of a marketing campaign which could identify swinging voters, target them and ultimately send messages which resonated with them (Cadwalladr & Graham-Harrison, 2018).
+In March 2018 it was revealed the data analytics firm used in both the Brexit campaign and Trump's election campaign, Cambridge Analytica, harvested millions of Facebook profiles of US voters.
+It then used this data to build a software program to predict and influence voter behaviour.
+This allowed the development of a marketing campaign which could identify swinging voters, target them and ultimately send messages which resonated with them.15

-Former Facebook executive, Chamath Palihapitiya, recently said, "The short-term, dopamine-driven feedback loops that we have created are destroying how society works: no civil discourse, no co-operation, misinformation, mistruth" (Wang, 2017).
-The paradox of the digital age is that people have access to more information than ever before in human history, yet are more entrenched in their opinions (Coombes, 2017).
+Former Facebook executive, Chamath Palihapitiya, recently said, 'The short-term, dopamine-driven feedback loops that we have created are destroying how society works: no civil discourse, no co-operation, misinformation, mistruth'.16 The paradox of the digital age is that people have access to more information than ever before in human history, yet are more entrenched in their opinions.17

 The very structure and engineering of social media platforms can often reward misleading or inconsequential viewpoints to the detriment of other reasoned perspectives.
-52% of Australians indicate that they get some of their news through social media and a growing 17% say that social media is their main source of news.
-However there is discord between the method of news consumption and trust, as only 24% of Australians think they can trust social media news most of the time (Liddy, 2018).
+Fifty-two percent of Australians indicate that they get some of their news through social media and a growing 17 percent say that social media is their main source of news.
+However there is discord between the method of news consumption and trust, as only 24 percent of Australians think they can trust social media news most of the time.18